JEFFREY W. SZABO

 Prior to joining SCWA, Mr. Szabo served as Deputy County Executive and Chief of Staff for the Suffolk County Executive, where he played a significant role in the management of more than 11,000 employees and a $2.5 billion annual operating budget, with direct oversight of 15 departments.

-Mr. Szabo also serves on the Board of Directors of the Association of Metropolitan Water Agencies (AMWA) and as Chairman of its Legislative Committee.
+Mr. Szabo also serves as the President of the Board of Directors of the Association of Metropolitan Water Agencies (AMWA).
 Additionally, he serves as Chairman of the Central Pine Barrens Advisory Committee.
 In 2005, he was a “40 under 40” award recipient of the Long Island Business News.
 During Mr. Szabo’s tenure as Chief Executive Officer of SCWA, the utility has been presented five prestigious awards from various organizations honoring SCWA’s performance and commitment to the environment.
 In 2021, Mr. Szabo was appointed to the Environmental Protection Agency’s National Drinking Water Advisory Council (NDWAC) for a term of three years.
 NDWAC is a Federal Advisory Committee that provides EPA with advice and recommendations related to the national drinking water program.

 A lifelong resident of Long Island, New York, Mr. Szabo earned a Bachelor of Arts degree from Long Island University.